The Liechtenstein Development Service (LED) …

 - provide much needed know-how through experts.

-- further the exchange between rich and poor countries and among poor
+- foster the exchange between rich and poor countries and among poor

 - stand for the interests and points of view of the people from the target